aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/shapecollection/insertautoshape/_index.md

 ---
 title: InsertAutoShape()
 second_title: Aspose.Slides for C++ API Reference
-description: "Creates a new AutoShape, tunes it from default template and inserts it to the collection at the specified index.
-Note: the type of the shape will be determined by the shapeType parameter."
+description: Creates a new auto shape and inserts it into the shape collection at the specified index, applying default template formatting.
 type: docs
 weight: 378
 url: /aspose.slides/shapecollection/insertautoshape/